Akilap11/TeamNebula-RootCode-DetectTumors_DeepNeuralNetwork/README.md

 The **rootcode-trilathon_datathon** project aims to develop a robust deep learning solution for detecting brain tumors from medical scans.
 Brain tumor detection is a critical task in the field of medical diagnostics, and this project leverages the power of deep neural networks to achieve high accuracy and reliability in identifying potential tumors.

-## 🚀 Contributors

-This project has been developed by the following contributors:

-- [Contributor 1 Name](https://github.com/contributor1): Implemented data preprocessing and model architecture.
-- [Contributor 2 Name](https://github.com/contributor2): Contributed to model training and evaluation.
-- [Contributor 3 Name](https://github.com/contributor3): Assisted in dataset curation and documentation.

-We appreciate the dedication and effort put in by our contributors to make this project successful.

 ## 🔗 Related Topics